onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 ### Exchange the second interpolated field

+Now that you've done the interpolation, it is time to send the interpolated field to the target points.

+##### **<span style="color:olivedrab;">Analogy</span>**
+*<span style="color:olivedrab;">
+Marie met the grandparents of the Perez family : Marta & Luis and Julio & Paula.
+She wants to send them a christmas postcard.
+She chose a card with a christmas tree for Marta & Luis and a card with Santa for Julio & Paula.
+In a sens, we can link Marie to Marta & Luis and Julio & Paula.
+This time she won't provide the same information to both of them.
+This is exactly a Part-to-part exchange with the option `PDM_PART_TO_PART_DATA_DEF_ORDER_PART1_TO_PART2`.
+What does the postcard represent in our location exercise?
+</span>*

 You can now initiate the exchange of the interpolated field you just computed.

 ```{code-cell}